KidkArolis/leap/README.md

 ### 0.7.0

 * remove dependency on Backbone.Stickit.
-Leap no longer cares about what dom bindings library is used if any.
+Leap no longer cares about what dom bindings library is used if any
-* rename destroy to remove to be compatible with Backbone, but alias remove as destroy for backwards compatibility. `LeapView.destroy` is now **deprecated**.
+* rename destroy to remove to be compatible with Backbone, but alias remove as destroy for backwards compatibility. `LeapView.destroy` is now **deprecated**
+* remove no longer used modules: `assert`, `object` and `history_location`
+* bundle in the event_binder module instead of pulling it in as a dependency for less setup

 ### 0.6.0